ExpressionEngine/ExpressionEngine-User-Guide/source/optimization/handling_extreme_traffic.rst

 Disk I/O
 --------

-.. todo:: Create anchor for caching.html#query_caching
-.. todo:: Create anchor for caching.html#dynamic_channel_query_caching

 ExpressionEngine's caching mechanisms can help reduce database load in most situations.
-However if your site is hosted on an environment using NAS/SAN storage for single or load-balanced web servers, :doc:`Query Caching <caching>` and :doc:`Dynamic Channel Query Caching <caching>` in most cases should **not be used**.
+However if your site is hosted on an environment using NAS/SAN storage for single or load-balanced web servers, :ref:`caching_dynamic_channel_query_caching` in most cases should **not be used**.
 Doing so could be doubling up on caching efforts and inadvertently negate any caching benefits (or perhaps even worsen server resource usage) due to the increased disk activity.

-.. todo:: Create anchor for #tag_caching
-.. todo:: Create anchor for #template_caching

-:doc:`Tag <caching>` and :doc:`Template Caching <caching>` on such environments should be minimal unless experienced review of your templates has been performed with the assistance of the :doc:`Template Debugging utility </cp/admin/output_and_debugging_preferences>`, and
+:ref:`caching_tag_caching` and :ref:`caching_template_caching` on such
+environments should be minimal unless experienced review of your templates has been performed with the assistance of the :doc:`Template Debugging utility </cp/admin/output_and_debugging_preferences>`, and